 Materials reflected in the Archives are historical.
-As such, they may contain language and references that are inappropriate, including racial or sexual stereotypes that are not consistent with the positions, norms, and values of the Mount Sinai Health System community.
+As such, they may contain language and references that are inappropriate including racial or sexual stereotypes that are not consistent with the positions, norms, and values of the Mount Sinai Health System community.
 These have been retained in our online collections in order to fully represent the materials in their original context.

-The Mount Sinai Health System Image Database is a catalog of historic Mount Sinai Health System images dating back to the mid-1800s.
-Images can be searched by keyword.
-To request a high-resolution, non-watermarked copy of an image, please contact the Archives.
+The Image Database is a catalog of historic Mount Sinai Health System images dating back to the mid-1800s.
+The Image Database is being migrated to the Archives catalog and images will be available there by January, 2023.
+To request a high-resolution, non-watermarked copy of an image or any of our digitized material, please contact the Archives.

 Digitized Audio Visual Material